fanglingsu/vimb/index.md

    `config.def.h` and make sure you include any changes to the latter in your `config.h`.

-4. Run following command to compile and install vimb (if necessary last one as root).
+4. Run following commands to compile and install vimb (if necessary last one as root).

        make clean && make